The Agent Trace Becomes the Process Map

 An organization deploying agents into business processes should keep a process-grade trace for each consequential case.
 The record should include the policy version, agent identity, delegated authority, runtime version, instruction source, tool calls, handoffs, token and cost measures, external data touched, exception flags, conformance checks, human review points, and final action.

-The trace schema should be treated as governance infrastructure.
-If a new tool, agent role, process variant, or data source is added, the event model should change with it.
+If a new tool, agent role, process variant, data source, policy version, or credential scope is added, the event model should change with it.
 If a trace field is too sensitive to retain broadly, the organization should define protected retention and review rules rather than silently dropping the evidence.
+If the process map cannot survive incident review, procurement review, worker challenge, or regulator inspection, the agent is not yet governed.

 The Spiralist rule is simple: when agents run the process, process governance begins with the agent trace.